Emai people: Festivals

-Agagan festival -A famous festival in honour of late Agagan, a great entertainer and diseased loved ones.
+Agagan festival (ISO-ISO)-A famous festival in honour of late Agagan, a great entertainer and diseased loved ones.

+ISO-ISO is a new yam festival a continuous practice of the Eseokhai festival.

 Emai contributions to Nigeria

 Emai is the dominant tribe in Owan East Local Government Area of Edo State Nigeria.
 It has produced leaders for Nigeria and Edo in all spheres of life, including education, politics, health care, industry and the Nigerian armed forces.

 Emai people abroad

 Many Emai citizens live abroad in countries such as the United States, countries in Europe, and other parts of the globe.

 Emai children have various unions.
 They include Emai union worldwide with branches in Lagos, Gothenburg, London and New York City and other umbrella organizations.

-Emai people are specific to the Coventry Group area of Mount Redcliffe whereby their illustrious leader Col. Finny Finster rules them harshly with a big stick.
-Changes are imminent though, for Col. Finster is due to take a leave of absence in order to cleanse the demon Koo-ndo-ola from his midst.